gubaojian/Kite/README.md

 	    </LinearLayout>
 	</LinearLayout>

-Kite will transverse v, and handle it's all subviews, all you need is one line code:
+Kite will transverse v, and layout all its subviews, all you need is one line code:

     Kite.layout(findViewById(R.id.image_container));

-###5, Variable you can use in math expression
+###4, Variable you can use in math expression

     height ----> view's height in pixel
     width  ----> view's width in pixel